Peddler: History

 In the United States, there was an upsurge in the number of peddlers in the late 18th century and this may have peaked in the decades just before the American Civil War.
 However, their numbers began to decline by the 19th century.
 Advances in industrial mass production and freight transportation as a result of the war laid the groundwork for the beginnings of modern retail and distribution networks, which gradually eroded much of the need for travelling salesmen.
 The rise of popular Mail order catalogues (e.g. Montgomery Ward began in 1872) offered another way for people in rural or other remote areas to obtain items not readily available in local stores or markets.
 A relatively short-lived upsurge in the number of peddlers was witnessed in the period following the Second World War, when the wartime manufacturing boom came to an abrupt end, and returning soldiers finding themselves unable to secure suitable work, turned to peddling which generally offered a decent income.

-In the United States the travelling salesman became a stock character in countless jokes.
+In the United States the traveling salesman became a stock character in countless jokes.
 Such jokes are typically bawdy, and usually feature small town rubes, farmers and other country folk, and frequently another stock character, the farmer's daughter.

-Throughout much of Europe, suspicions of dishonest or petty criminal activity was long associated with peddlers and travellers.
+Throughout much of Europe, suspicions of dishonest or petty criminal activity was long associated with peddlers and travelers.
 Regulations to discourage small-scale retailing by hawkers and peddlers, promulgated by English authorities in the 15th and 16th centuries and reinforced by the Church, did much to encourage stereotypical and negative attitudes towards peddlers.
 From the 16th century, peddlers were often associated with pejorative perceptions, many of which persisted until well into the 19th and 20th centuries.

 In the modern economy a new breed of peddler, generally encouraged to dress respectably to inspire confidence with the general public, has been sent into the field as an aggressive form of direct marketing by companies pushing their specific products, sometimes to help launch novelties, sometimes on a permanent basis.
 In a few cases this has even been used as the core of a business.